-You probably find yourself spending a lot more time at home than you’re used to.
+You probably spend a lot more time at home than you’re used to.
 Maybe you’re by yourself, with your partner, or taking care of your kids or parents.
 Regardless of your situation, you are definitely in need of fun things to do at home when you’re bored.

 We need to stay at home and away from others as much as possible to prevent the spread of the COVID-19 outbreak.
-However, staying at home all day, every day gets old pretty quickly.
-I mean, there are only so many hours of Netflix you can watch.
-With that in mind, here are 21 fun things you can do at home when you’re bored.
+However, staying at home all day, every day, gets old pretty quickly.
+I mean, you can watch only so many hours of Netflix.
+With that in mind, here are 21 fun things you can do at home when bored.

 1. Read a Book

 Reading a book is a great way to pass the time.
-Whether you merely want to be entertained or you want to dive deeply into a narrative, there is a book for you.
+Whether you merely want to be entertained or dive deeply into a narrative, there is a book for you.
 Some bonuses of reading are that it keeps your brain active and you can be outside!

-Although bookstores are closed right now in most places, there are still many ways to get a new book.
-If you are old school and want to hold a real book in your hands, you can order online from Barnes and Noble.
+Although bookstores are closed right now in most places, many ways exist to get a new book.
+If you are old school and want to hold an actual book in your hands, you can order online from Barnes and Noble.

-Your books will ship directly to your house, so you don’t even have to leave your house.
-With Barnes and Noble, you also have the option of downloading ebooks if you have the Nook app.
-If you prefer audiobooks, head to Audible to download one right now.
+Your books will ship directly to your house, so you don’t have to leave.
+With Barnes and Noble, you can also download ebooks if you have the Nook app.
+Suppose you prefer audiobooks, head to Audible to download one right now.

-If you don’t know what to read first, click here to get our free list of 50 Books All Millennial Women Should Read!
+If you don’t know what to read first, click here for our free list of 50 Books All Millennial Women Should Read!

 2. Get Creative with an Adult Coloring Book

 The current state of the world might be causing you some stress or anxiety.
-Tap into your inner child and relax with some colored pencils and an adult coloring book.
-There are hundreds of options out there, and Amazon has a great selection.
+Tap into your inner child and relax with colored pencils and an adult coloring book.
+There are hundreds of options, and Amazon has a great selection.

 Maybe you want one with cute animals and swear words (pictured above) to let it all out truly.
 Or maybe you want to be more zen with a book of mandalas.
 Whatever your style is, coloring is a great way to chill out for a bit.